 - use more flexible marketing and sales campaigns;

-- change products or consider new assortment to cover customer needs.
+- change products to cover customer needs.

 The most common reasons for customer attrition may even surprise you.
 They include such factors as the company’s service level, pricing terms, delivery policy, competitors’ strategies, economic climate, seasonality, and general industry trends.
 But do retailers need to keep all the customers at any cost?